Skip to main content

 3. You can add to, delete, rename, change the page orientation of, add page breaks around, and reorder the sections and modify the headings provided.

-4. You can open the Drawing Tool and start on your figures.
+4. You can open the Drawing Tool and start creating your figures.

 5. You can open any of the managers in the Tools menu above to create and manage data objects for consistent use across your application: